 Your Bhutan holiday will start at one of the major cities which enjoys great connectivity with the Himalayan mountain kingdom such as Kolkata, Bagdogra, Guwahati, Delhi and Mumbai.
 But regardless of where you book one of Thomas Cook India’s Bhutan holiday packages, you will surely enjoy a hassle-free holiday.

 Nestled amidst the magnificent Himalayas, the land of the Thunder Dragon inspires awe and wonder with its treasure chest of pristine natural beauty.
 The emerald mountains scattered with the varied hues of multicoloured monasteries and houses, seem like a beautiful picture postcard.
-Whether you travel solo or with family, Bhutan will bewitch you with its dazzling beauty and simple charm, a potent combination.
+Whether you travel solo or with family, Bhutan will be witch you with its dazzling beauty and simple charm, a potent combination.
 Sitting pretty between Indian and China, the last great kingdom of the Himalayas draws you in with its craggy charm and alpine climate.
 Be a part of the annual Tshechu and join the locals in praying to the Guru Rinpoche, revered here as the second Buddha.
 Share their meals and dance their dances, and you will find yourself being carried away on waves of celebrations full of passion and fervour.

 If you want a break from Bhutan’s mesmerising calm, Bhutan has a whole lot of trekking trails that will take you on adventures of Himalayan proportions.
 Even visiting a monastery can be an adventure.
-Case in point, the Tiger’s Nest Monastery which is perched 1,200 metres above the Paro Valley.
-Apart from being a preferred choice for a rejuvenating retreat, Bhutan is also popular fora memorable honeymoon.
+Case in point, the Tiger’s Nest Monastery is perched 1,200 metres above the Paro Valley.
+Apart from being a preferred choice for a rejuvenating retreat, Bhutan is also popular for a memorable honeymoon.
 The leisurely pace of life here is beautifully interspersed with bursts of adventure that add spice to your holidays.
 From the crisp mountain air redolent with the aromas of nature to the craggy texture of the terrain, Bhutan is a treat for all your senses.
 Book a Thomas Cook Bhutan holiday package today to experience it all yourself.

 Not only can you get your sightseeing done without any interruptions, but you also find all the main tourist attractions open during these two seasons.
 Some parts of the country may become inaccessible due to heavy rains and snowfall during summer and winter respectively.
 Summer is still a good time to visit Bhutan if you can brave the rains and settle for a curtailed itinerary.
 But the subzero winter temperatures and the snow will keep most of the travellers away during the season.

 In spring you can join the locals in celebrating the Paro Festival, Gomkora Festival and the Ura Yakchoe.
-Autumn has a bigger spread of celebrations with festivals such as Thimphu Tshechu, Wangdue Tshechu, Tamzing Phala Choetpa, Jambay Lhakhang Tshechu, Jomolhari Mountain Festival and the Black Necked Crane festival.
+Autumn has a bigger spread of celebrations with festivals such as Thimphu Tshechu, Wangdue Tshechu, Tamzing Phala Choetpa, Jambay Lhakhang Tshechu, Jomolhari Mountain Festival and the Black Necked Crane Festival.

 You can reach Bhutan by air and road from India.
 There is no direct rail connectivity.
 The fastest way to reach Bhutan is by air.
 Though Bhutan has many domestic airports, Paro International Airport is the sole gateway into Bhutan by air from outside.
 Druk Air, Bhutan’s national airline, operates regular flights from Kolkata, Bagdogra, Guwahati, Gaya, Delhi and Mumbai.
 Among these only Kolkata enjoys direct connectivity to Paro.
 The rest all offer connecting flights.
-Kolkata also has the most frequency of flights.
+Kolkata also has the most frequent of flights.

 A road trip into Bhutan is the most popular way to get into the country.
 You have a choice of 3 points of entry into Bhutan from India:

-Out of these, the Jaigaon - Phuentsholing border is by far the most popular option.
+Out of these, The Jaigaon - Phuentsholing border is by far the most popular option.
 It is the most easily accessible border crossing, and this is also where you get the entry permit quite easily.
-All Indian citizens travelling to Bhutan must obtain an ‘Entry Permit’ from the Immigration Office of Royal Government of Bhutan.
+All Indian citizens travelling to Bhutan must obtain an ‘Entry Permit’ from the Immigration Office of the Royal Government of Bhutan.
 This entry permit will allow you to explore Paro and Thimphu only.
 To venture further into the country, you must get a ‘Special Area Permit’ from the Royal Government of Bhutan Immigration Office located in Thimphu.

 You can either drive yourself, hire a taxi or hop on to a bus.
 Private taxis and buses are available from Bagdogra, New Jalpaiguri, Siliguri and Kolkata.
 At 18 hours, Kolkata to Phuentsholing is the longest bus journey while it takes around 4 hours from Bagdogra and Siliguri.